 Bring your students along for a tour of Whitney Plantation!
 This tour is very educational and covers many aspects of slavery.

-Availability: Open daily
+Availability: Open Friday through Monday

-- Advance ticket purchase is strongly recommended.
-Tours frequently sell out.
+- Advance ticket purchase is required.

 - Whitney Plantation is located one hour’s drive from New Orleans and Baton Rouge.
 There is no public transportation to the museum, but many tour companies offer transit services daily.
 If you would like to purchase a ticket through one of the following tour companies, your ticket includes admission to the museum as well as transportation.